jtheck/GetFire/README.md

 SSL is required.

+---

-Contact GetFire (https://www.getfire.net/@Heck) for comments or to contribute.
+Contact GetFire (https://www.getfire.net/@Heck) for comments or opportunities.

 ---
 ©2012-2018 GetFire.net All rights reserved.